SpiceJet suspends operations in Sikkim | Business

 - India

-SpiceJet, the only carrier that runs daily flights to and from the greenfield airport in Sikkim's Pakyong, has decided to suspend services in the hill state from October 30 due to ''operational constraints''.
+SpiceJet, the only carrier that runs daily flights to and from the greenfield airport in Sikkim's Pakyong, will suspend services in the hill state from October 30 due to ''operational constraints''.

-Officials in the state lamented that the decision will deal a blow to the state's tourism industry.

-According to a spokesperson of the budget airline, bad weather and low visibility were bottlenecks that led to the operational constraints.
+According to a spokesperson of the budget airline, bad weather and low visibility were bottlenecks that led to the decision.

 ''SpiceJet flights to and from Pakyong airport have been temporarily suspended with effect from October 30, 2022, due to operational constraints owing to the bad weather condition and low visibility at Pakyong.

-''Pakyong is a VFR (Visual Flight Rules) airport and does not have instrument landing facilities.
-Required minima to operate from this airport is 5,000 feet, which is difficult to achieve on most days of the year, especially during the winter months.
-To avoid inconvenience to our passengers, flight operations have been temporarily suspended.
+''Pakyong is a VFR (Visual Flight Rules) airport and does not have instrument landing facilities… To avoid inconvenience to our passengers, flight operations have been temporarily suspended.
 We will share an update once the services resume,'' the spokesperson said.

 A notice to this effect has been put up at the reception and the ticket counter of the airport.